easypanel-io/website/docs/05-templates/rabbitmq/index.md

 ## Benefits

-- Widely Deployed: RabbitMQ is used by tens of thousands of users worldwide, from small startups to large enterprises.
+- Efficient Messaging: RabbitMQ is a highly efficient open-source message broker that supports multiple messaging protocols and streaming.
+It is used worldwide by both small startups and large enterprises.
-- Lightweight and Easy to Deploy: RabbitMQ is lightweight and easy to deploy on premises and in the cloud.
-- Supports Multiple Messaging Protocols: RabbitMQ supports multiple messaging protocols and streaming.
-- High-Scale and High-Availability: RabbitMQ can be deployed in distributed and federated configurations to meet high-scale, high-availability requirements.
+- Scalability and High Availability: RabbitMQ can be deployed in distributed and federated configurations to meet high-scale, high-availability requirements.
+It is lightweight and easy to deploy on premises and in the cloud.
-- Wide Range of Developer Tools: RabbitMQ provides a wide range of developer tools for most popular languages.
+- Cross-Language Messaging: RabbitMQ provides a wide range of developer tools for most popular languages, enabling cross-language messaging with your favorite programming languages.

 ## Features

 - Asynchronous Messaging: RabbitMQ supports multiple messaging protocols, message queuing, delivery acknowledgement, flexible routing to queues, and multiple exchange types.
-- Cross-Language Messaging: RabbitMQ allows developers to develop cross-language messaging with their favorite programming languages such as Java, .NET, PHP, Python, JavaScript, Ruby, Go, and many others.
-- Distributed Deployment: RabbitMQ can be deployed as clusters for high availability and throughput, and can be federated across multiple availability zones and regions.
+- Distributed Deployment: RabbitMQ can be deployed as clusters for high availability and throughput, and can federate across multiple availability zones and regions.
-- Pluggable Authentication and Authorization: RabbitMQ supports pluggable authentication and authorization, and also supports TLS and LDAP.
+- Enterprise & Cloud Ready: RabbitMQ supports pluggable authentication and authorisation, TLS and LDAP.
+It is lightweight and easy to deploy in public and private clouds.
+- Tools & Plugins: RabbitMQ offers a diverse array of tools and plugins supporting continuous integration, operational metrics, and integration to other enterprise systems.
+It has a flexible plug-in approach for extending its functionality.
-- Management and Monitoring Tools: RabbitMQ provides HTTP-API, command line tool, and UI for managing and monitoring the message broker.
+- Management & Monitoring: RabbitMQ provides an HTTP-API, command line tool, and UI for managing and monitoring its operations.
-- Intra-Cluster Compression: RabbitMQ compresses all network traffic exchanged by nodes in a deployment by default, reducing bandwidth usage by 16x for JSON message payloads.
-- Warm Standby Replication: RabbitMQ supports continuous schema definition and message replication to a remote cluster, making it easy to run a standby cluster for disaster recovery.
-- 24/7 Expert Support: RabbitMQ offers 24/7 expert support with phone and online global coverage, gold star standards SLAs, and extended support lifecycle.

 ## Links